instana/openapi/README.md

 ## Publishing Changes

-This is done via Jenkins using the `openapi-deploy-pipeline` job.
+This is done via dev-jenkins using the `openapi-deploy-pipeline` job.